 1) Clean Your Knife

-Instead, use some sort of cleaning solution and wipe it down with a cloth.
+Instead, use a cleaning solution and wipe the blade down with a cloth.

 2) Create Baking Soda Paste